Your Personal Stag Do Expert

 - Bare it all

-All aboard theParty Bus, where a professional stripper will strut her stuff to an epic sound system as you cruise around Krakow's finest bars.
+All aboard theParty Bus, where a professional stripper will dance to an epic sound system as you cruise around Krakow's finest bars.
 If you prefer a meal with your show, theStrip Dinner) excels in saucy private entertainment.
 To go truly wild, theOil Showsees two beautiful performers lather themselves up and wrestle for your viewing pleasure - stag participation is mandatory!

 - Splash out on water-based fun

 Grab life by the oars on ourWhite Water Rafting experience, giving you an hour to fly through the rapids on a man-made Olympic course.
 If you prefer your water less furious, theVistula River Cruiseis a chilled way to soak up Krakow’s riverfront sights with a drink (or more) in hand.
 For something even more relaxed, ourSpa Daywill melt away any knots as you slip inside the sauna and jacuzzi.

 The unforgettableAuschwitz Touris one of our most popular options in a Krakow stag itinerary, providing a sobering look at the horrors of WWII.
 Spend three hours exploring the site, with an expert guide to explain how 4 million people lost their lives here under brutal Nazi rule.

 Thrill seekers should definitely opt for ourPistol & Shotgun Shooting experience, where you’ll blast holes through targets (and keep the bullet-ridden remnants as evidence of your marksmanship).
 Go full commando on thePaintball experience, painstakingly designed after a Polish military simulation, or take the wheel of a4x4and burn some rubber.